nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

     - `first()` to get one element from the set -- useful if you know that there is only one.
     - `getBy(graphNuri: string, subjectIri: string)`, to find objects by their graph NURI and subject IRI.
     - **NOTE**: When assigning a set to `DeepSignal<Set>`, TypeScript will warn you.
 You can safely ignore this by writing (`parent.children = new Set() as DeepSignal<Set<any>>`).
 Internally, the set is automatically converted but this is not expressible in TypeScript.
 - For all objects: `__raw__` which gives you the non-proxied object without tracking value access and without triggering updates upon modifications.
 Tracking value access is used in the frontend so it knows on what changes to refresh.
 If you use `__raw__`, that won't work anymore.
+This is an _advanced feature with limited use cases_.
+Modifying the raw object can cause the object to get out of sync.

+#### Signal Objects in Frontend Frameworks

+Note that you can use the reactive signal object of an orm subscription (e.g. `myOrmSubscription.signalObject`) in components too.
+For that, you need to use `useDeepSignal(signalObject)` from the package `@ng-org/alien-deepsignals/svelte|vue|react`.
+This can be useful to keep a connection open over the lifetime of a component and to avoid the loading time when creating new subscriptions.

-#### Graph ORM: Relationships
+### Graph ORM: Relationships

 To reference external objects, you can use their `@id`.